bohaozhai/salesforce-interview/README.md

 should return true.

-Your implementation should demonstrate a good working knowledge of the data structures involved, and algorithms used to navigate these.
+Given the state machine records in the customMetadata folder, your implementation should demonstrate a good working knowledge of the data structures involved, and algorithms used to navigate these.
 A clear design ism more important than a perfect implementation and we will ask for your own ideas on how your solution can be improved after your